A short explantion of how the NHS is running out money

 This explains why the UK lags behind in the number of staff and hospital beds that it has too.Instead of raising funding the governemtn are adding to the pressure by demanding huge saving, when services are already overtsetched and not meeting the needs of patients.

-Full story in The HSJ, 1 October 2018 A foundation trust is to withdraw from a dermatology contract after hundreds of … Read more
+Full story in The HSJ, 8 October 2018 A trust reduced its “core bed base” by nearly 40 in the … Read more